 This recipe always has my mouth watering at the thoughts of it.
 Roast garlic has to be one of my absolute favourite roast ingredients.
-The process takes the pungent cloves and transforms them into a smoky, sweet and wonderfully creamy mush.
+The process takes the pungent cloves and transforms them into a smokey, sweet and wonderfully creamy mush.

 This is a super side dish which goes really well with any main course, or even on its own as a tasty belly filler!